orehren/acvt/inst/rstudio/templates/project/skeleton/_extensions/orehren/acvt/docs/styling.html.md

     }
     ```

-*   **`definitions-03a-parts-functions.typ`:** This file contains the functions that render larger components, like the `title-page`.
+*   **`parts-functions.typ`:** This file contains the functions that render larger components, like the `title-page`.
 You can modify the layout of these components here.
 For example, you could change the alignment or spacing of elements on the title page.

 ### How to Apply Changes